 - The Auditorium seats 300 students and guests for conferences, guest lecturers, and student symposia.

-- Community Coffee offers coffee and light fare to students and faculty throughout the day.
+- The Cafe offers coffee and light fare to students and faculty throughout the day.

 - The Dining Room provides a professional area for meals and snacks and a dining area for the Executive and Professional MBA programs, Executive Education, and special events.